Ståle

 repair itself.
 After a fracture, the bone fragments can knit

 together only if they are in very close contact.
-Even if they have
+Even if they

 The outer part of the bone is compact, while the inner part is

 porous.
-The porous part contains marrow cells, which are essential
+The porous part contains marrow cells, which are

-type of bone.
+according to the type of bone.

 Artificial help for bones